yellows8/3ds_homemenuhax/README.md

 If you *really* want to build a NCCH version of the installer, use the same permissions as 3ds_homemenu_extdatatool, with the same data on SD card as from the release archive.

+If you haven't already done so before, you may have to enter the Home Menu theme-settings so that Home Menu can create the theme extdata.

 # Credits
-* smea for payload.py.
-This is where the actual generation for the compressed data which triggers the buf-overflow is done.
+* This vuln was, as said on this page(https://smealum.github.io/3ds/), "exploited jointly by yellows8 and smea".
+The payload.py script was written by smea, this is where the actual generation for the compressed data which triggers the buf-overflow is done.